git-cola/git-cola/CONTRIBUTING.md

 The translation message files are the `*.po` files in the `cola/i18n/` directory.
 Adding a new translation entails creating a new language-specific `.po` file.

+Please note - it is preferred that git command jargon will be left untranslated.

 When new (untranslated) strings are added to the project, the `git-cola.pot` base template and the language-specific message files need to be updated with the new strings.